Theoretical Foundations of Conformal Prediction: Relaxing the target for the continuous case

 for each $k$ with $n_k\geq 1$, i.e., the mean response observed among all data points with $X_i \in\cX_k$.
 Define

-Then $\cC$ satisfies~\eqref{eqn:DF_confidence_regression_binned}. \end{theorem} \begin{proof}[Proof of Theorem~\ref{thm:DF_regression_binned}] Let $\tilde{P}$ be the distribution of $(k(X),Y)$, when $(X,Y)\sim P$.
-Then $\mu_P(\cX_k) = \mu_{\tilde{P}}(k)$, by construction, meaning that the relaxed inference target~\eqref{eqn:DF_confidence_regression_binned} for $P$ is exactly equivalent to the original aim~\eqref{eqn:DF_confidence_regression} for $\tilde{P}$.
-The result then follows by applying Theorem~\ref{thm:DF_regression_discrete} for the distribution $\tilde{P}$, which has a discrete covariate. \end{proof} We can observe a parallel between the ideas explored here for inference on $\mu_P$, and the results of Section~\ref{sec:test-conditional-binning}, where we studied a binning-based relaxation for the problem of test-conditional predictive inference: in both cases, we circumvent an impossibility result (for continuous $X$) by relaxing the problem via binning (effectively moving to the setting of a discrete $X$).
-The connection between these two problems will be discussed further in Section~\ref{sec:regression_vs_conditional_prediction}.
+Then $\cC$ satisfies~\eqref{eqn:DF_confidence_regression_binned}. \end{theorem} \begin{proof}[Proof of Theorem~\ref{thm:DF_regression_binned}] Let $\tilde{P}$ be the distribution of $(\tilde{X},Y)=(k(X),Y)$, when $(X,Y)\sim P$.
+Then $\mu_P(\cX_k) = \E_{\tilde{P}}[Y\mid \tilde{X}=k] = \mu_{\tilde{P}}(k)$, by construction, meaning that the relaxed inference target~\eqref{eqn:DF_confidence_regression_binned} for $P$ is exactly equivalent to the original aim~\eqref{eqn:DF_confidence_regression} for $\tilde{P}$.
+The result then follows by applying Theorem~\ref{thm:DF_regression_discrete} for the distribution $\tilde{P}$, which has a discrete covariate. \end{proof} We can observe a parallel between the ideas explored here for inference on $\mu_P$, and the results of Section~\ref{sec:test-conditional-binning}, where we studied a binning-based relaxation for the problem of test-conditional predictive inference: in both cases, we circumvent an impossibility result (for nonatomic $X$) by relaxing the problem via binning (effectively moving to the setting of a discrete $X$).